chakriyed/FaceMaskDetection-/README.md

    You can download the dataset from Kaggle:
    [Face Mask Detection Dataset](https://www.kaggle.com/datasets/andrewmvd/face-mask-detection)

    Ensure you have the dataset downloaded and structured correctly.
-Place it in the following directory:
+Place it in the following directory(or any suitable directory):
    ```
-   /Users/chakriyedluri/Downloads/archive/
+   /Users/Downloads/mask detection/
    ```

 4. **Download the YOLO Weights**: